Updated February 2026

 - Offensive or sensitive terms are prohibited.

-- You might face legal challenges if your business name resembles an existing trademark.
+- You might face legal challenges if your business name is similar to an existing trademark.

 - Using tools to check name availability can help you avoid these issues.